In a hurry?

 Please remember, prevention is better than cure, so do your utmost to follow our aftercare advice below, alongside that of your extensionist, and you should have a trouble free and enjoyable experience.

-We sell products suitable for use with our hair extensions in our online store.
+Our advice is applicable for our loose, bonded and wefted hair and we sell products suitable for use with our hair extensions in our online store.

 - It is recommended that you use a Hair Extension shampoo throughout the duration of wearing your extensions.